 ""

-The certificate requires a minimum of six courses and a minimum of 14 credits.
+The Certificate requires a minimum of six courses and a minimum of 16 credits.
 The courses must be distributed as follows:

-Complete one course from each of the six defined Groups
+Complete one course from each of the three defined groups and at least three (3) additional elective courses:

 LEGAL ST/SOC 131 Criminal Justice in America3-4